Share code with push

 Share changes made in commits and branches using the

-Push your branches to the remote repository, where Git takes the commits and adds them to an existing branch on the remote or creates a new branch with the same commits as your local branch.
+Push your branches to the remote repository.
+Git adds your commits to an existing branch on the remote or creates a new branch with the same commits as your local branch.

-Git makes sure that pushed changes are consistent with the remote branch so others can pull your commits and merge them into their own local copy of the branch.
-Pushed branches that have finished work are reviewed and merged into the main branch of the your repo through a pull request.
+Git makes sure that pushed changes are consistent with the remote branch.
+Others can pull your commits and merge them into their own local copy of the branch.
+Pushed branches that have finished work are reviewed and merged into the main branch of your repo through a pull request.

 In this tutorial you learn how to:

 - Share your code with push